 - Consolation Prize:

-- Those who didn't win any Instant Cash or Instant Bargains appeared to get exactly nothing (not even their final score in cash) except "lots of love and hugs" from Rossi.
+- Those who didn't win any Instant Cash or Instant Bargains appeared to get exactly nothing (not even their final score in cash) except "lots of love" from Rossi.

 - Even the former Idol finalists competing for charity didn't seem to have a minimum donation stated on-air, even in fine print during the credits.
 Think about that for a second.